 Then, send them to the address listed on the forms.
 Note that it will need to be the original, scannable form, not a photocopy.

 When do employers send W-2 and W-3 forms?

 No matter your filing method, the submission deadline is January 31 each year for the previous year’s forms.

 You’ll also need to send your employees a copy of their W-2 by that date.
 You’re not required, however, to share a copy of your W-3 with them.

-If you make a mistake on your W-3 or you made an error on a W-2 that affects your W-3, you’ll need to file Forms W-2c and W-3c to make corrections.
+If you make a mistake on your W-3 or you made an error on a W-2 that affects your W-3, you’ll need to file Form W-2c and Form W-3c to make corrections.
 Make sure they both show the correct tax year, too.

 There’s no deadline for these correction forms, but the IRS requests corrections to be filed as soon as possible after you discover the error.
 Employers must also give the affected employees a copy of their Form W-2c, if the error discovered was for the prior year and Form W-2 was filed with the SSA.